silverbulletmd/silverbullet/website/🔌 Directive/Query.md

 It is pretty easy.
 You just need to create a new page.
 However, it is recommended to create your templates using `template/[TEMPLATE_NAME]` convention.
-For this guide, we will create `template/plug` to display list of Plugs available in Silver Bullet.
+For this guide, we will create `template/plug` to display list of Plugs available in SilverBullet.
 We will use this template in the Examples section below.

 #### 5.2 What is the syntax?